TTUNEPH2025/GN/docs/ANCA.md

     1. Occurrence of increased disease activity after a period of partial or complete remission
     2. Return or increase of hematuria w/proteinuria may indicate relapse
     3. Major replase: life or organ threating disease (examples include diffuse alveolar hemorrhage, subglottic stenosis, GN, or vascultitis threatening vision)
-  * Treatment-resistent Disease
+  * Treatment-resistent disease
     1. Persistence of or appearance of kidney and/or systemic manifestation of vasculitis, while recieving treatment equal in intensity to induction therapy
   * Factors that increase risk of relapse
     1. Diagnosis of GPA
     2. PR3-ANCA
-    3. Lower Serum Cr
+    3. Lower serum Cr
     4. More extensive disease
     5. Ear, nose, and throat disease
     6. History of relapse